denizyuret/Knet.jl/docs/mlp.rst

         b = par(init=binit, dims=(out,1))
 	return f(w * x + b)
     end

+..
+TODO: get rid of the bug in repeat that forces us to have o...

 In this example ``repeat`` saved us a single line, but the difference can be more significant in deeper models.